whelew/MineSweeper/README.md

 #### setMines(numMines, rows, columns);

-- This function declares the number of Mines = numMines, and also uses rows and columns to justify there location.
+- This function declares the number of Mines = numMines, and also uses rows and columns to justify their location.
 - Easy (10, 8, 8,)
 - Normal (30, 12, 12)
 - hard (50, 12, 20,)

-- Inside the function it uses a Math.floor(Math.random()) method multiplied by either the rows or columns argument.
+- Inside the function, it uses a Math.floor(Math.random()) method multiplied by either the rows or columns argument.
 It then sets the location as an array which will then later be used to identify which tile has a mine using the setMineId function.

 #### setMineId()

 - This function sets the Id of a div to id="mine-tile" depending on whether the tile Id and the random generated Id from setMines function match up.
-- It uses a for loop to cycle through the length of the game-tile class list, splits the id down the middle by the previously added "-" in the populate game board, turns the string into a number as a variable declared [row, col].
+- It uses a for loop to cycle through the length of the game-tile class list, splits the Id down the middle by the previously added "-" in the populate game board, turns the string into a number as a variable declared [row, col].
-- An if statement is then used to check if the current tiles coordinates match any of the coordiantes in a predefined array Mines.
+- An if statement is then used to check if the current tile coordinates match any of the coordinates in a predefined array called Mines.
 - If a match is found it adds that tile to a classList of "mine-tile".

 ### Revealing the Tiles:

 #### revealTile(event)

-This function contains alot of other functions, it contains several if statements which determine the state of the tile clicked.
+This function contains a lot of other functions, it contains several if statements which determine the state of the tile clicked.

 - If the tile contains a flag or a mine has been pressed it will return, stopping the player from being able to click the tiles after the game is over.
-- This was needed because after the game had finished clicking on a mine tile again would cause another mine img to be pushed into the tile resulting in an unwanted feature.
+- This was needed because after the game had finished clicking on a mine tile again would cause another mine image to be pushed into the tile resulting in an unwanted feature.
 - The second if statement checks if the tile contains a mine, if it does it will cause a series of other functions to occur.
 - Else it will then call the checkTile function, adding it to a revealed classList, whilst also calling the checkNum function.
 - If the tile click detects no mines around it, it will then call the revealOtherTiles function.

 #### checkTile(row, col)

-The checkTile function needed to be able to check the surronding tiles and whether they contained mines or not.
+The checkTile function needed to be able to check the surrounding tiles and whether they contained mines or not.
 To do this it used an array of arrays.

 - The arrays: [[1, 1], [1, -1], [1, 0], [-1, 1], [-1, 0], [-1, -1], [0, 1], [0, -1],];
-- The gameRow and gameColumn are declared without a value, the value is then determined by the current boards id.
+- The gameRow and gameColumn are declared without a value, the value is then determined by the current boards Id.
 - mineCount declares the current number of mines.
 - The for loop then loops through each direction.
 - If then checks whether the coordinates are in the board.